 Imagine you are heading to Italy, and your head is full of all the places you want to see.
 But where to start?
 Do you head to the Amalfi Coast or Cinque Terre or explore Tuscany?

-This post with a one-day downloadable itinerary, already timed and scheduled for you, so all you have to do is go.
+This post includes a one-day downloadable itinerary.
 Of course, you can be flexible and use our ideas as suggestions, but if you are not a planner, short on time or are just looking for ease and convenience then, by all means, grab it and slot it into your Italian Itinerary.
-Our gift to you!

 Everyone wants to explore Tuscany.
 I mean why wouldn’t you?
 With rolling hills of grass rippling in the breeze, dotted with ancient villas and overlooked by medieval hilltop towns.
 Tuscany is gorgeous!
 The scenery, the food, the wine and the people.

 I fell in love with Cortona on a previous 6-day stay.
 We stayed at the Villa Marsili, a beautiful place if you want to spoil yourself.
 We ate at cafes and restaurants and had fun doing a little bit of shopping and a whole lot of exploring.

 I have put together this One Day in Cortona, although I highly recommend more time if you have it.
 But Cortona is an easily manageable place, and it is easy to see most of the main sites in one day.